 Validating user input can also be achieved by overriding the default save button on a detail page.
 Start by creating an overview and detail page.
-If you don’t know how to create overview and detail pages, take a look at this how-to.
+If you don’t know how to create overview and detail pages, take a look at How to Create Your First Two Overview & Detail Pages.
 Your detail page should look similar to this:

 - Right click the Save button and select Delete to remove it from the page.

-- Right click the data view control bar and select Add Button > Microflow.
+Right click the drop-zone below the Cancel button and select Add widget > Button widgets > Call microflow.

-- Click New to create a new Microflow.
+In the Select Microflow dialog box, click New to create a new microflow.
 It should look like this:

 You can now extend the Microflow to validate user input.

-Double click the split to open the properties editor and type in an expression that returns true or false.
+Double click the decision to open the properties editor and type in an expression that returns true or false.
 For example: $Customer/Name != ‘John’.

 As you can see you can use the Customer input parameter in the expression to validate its values.